ShenZhouHong/ShenZhouHong/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Shen.
 I'm a current Philosophy and Computer Science student.
 I'm a passionate, self-directed learner, who always loves reading about exciting happenings in the world of Philosophy and Science.
 I'm currently working on my studies in Philosophy and Computer Science- there's always so much to learn!
+In the future, I plan to get into grad school in Computer Science.

 I'm always looking for chats, conversation, and mentorship.
 Feel free to reach out to me if you want to talk!